dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/notes/notes_stt13.md

     - Entities: Dino and Cactus
     - Dino entity: Has jumping for movement (and ducking), has gravity for falling, has interaction with Cactus that causes Dino to stop existing.

+- Notes from meeting on 4/9/2020:
+    - I can make one generic 'updateGameByOneFrame' method in Game so that the view only has to call one thing.